tars/tars/docs/en/css-manual-processing.md

 # CSS manual processing

-This workflow will be usefull, if you need to control css-processing by yourself.
-You can use manual css-processing in TARS fro mversion 1.8.0
+This workflow will be usefull, if you need to control css processing by yourself.
+You can use manual css processing in TARS from version 1.8.0

-Основные точки входа, файлы стилей, в которые будут импортироваться стили вашего проекта, находятся в папке static/scss/entry. По умолчанию там уже находится одна точка входа — main.scss Вы можете добавить еще точек входа, если вам это потребуется. Именно эти файлы будут компилироваться препроцессором. Файлы вашего проекта необходимо подключать в точки входа с помощью конструкции @import.
+Main entry points, style files which will contain imports for project style, are located at `static/scss/entry`.
+By default there will be one entry point created - `main.scss`.
+You can add more if you wil need it.
+These files will be compiled by a preprocessor.
+Your project files should be connected by adding them to entry point files via `@import` directive.

-Подключение точки входа по умолчанию (main) уже описано в шаблонах (components/head/). В случае добавления новых точек входа, их треубется подключать в шаблонах вручную.
+`main.scss` entry point connection is already described in templates (`components/head`).
+In case you add new entry points, you need to connect them in templates by hand.

-Содержимое main.scss выглядит следующим образом:
+`main.css` contents:

 ```scss
 @import '../normalize.scss';